AlexVachon/rambot/README.md

 ### **Description**

 Rambot is a versatile and configurable web scraping framework designed to automate data extraction from web pages.
 It provides an intuitive structure for managing different scraping modes, handling browser automation, and logging.

+This framework is ideal for web automation, data collection, and structured scraping tasks that require flexibility and reliability. 🚀

 ### **Installation**